Historic Performances at Klinkhart Hall

 Smalley’s showed movies through the 1950s, but it also hosted many live performances on the tiny stage in front of the movie screen.
 With a little research, it was possible to date this poster to 1929, while Kincaid was performing regularly at WGY in Schenectady, and when June 29-30 occurred on a Friday and Saturday.

-We don’t know for certain what Kincaid performed at Smalley’s those two nights, but we can make a good guess based on what he was recording around that time.
-So, here are a few examples of Bradley Kincaid and his Houn’Dog Guitar, in the first of what we hope will be an ongoing series of virtual performances from historic Klinkhart Hall.
+We don’t know for certain what Kincaid performed at Smalley’s those two nights, but we can make a good guess: here are a few examples of Bradley Kincaid and his Houn’Dog Guitar from recordings made about the time he appeared at Smalley’s Theatre, June 29-30, 1929.